curl/everything-curl/http/post/url-encode.md

 followed by a separator and a content specification.
 The **data** part can be passed to curl using one of the following syntaxes:

- - `content`: This will make curl URL encode the content and pass that on.
-Just be careful so that the content does not contain any `=` or `@` symbols, as that will then make the syntax match one of the other cases below!
+ - `content`: URL encode the content and pass that on.
+Just be careful so that the content does not contain any `=` or `@` symbols, as that then makes the syntax match one of the other cases below!

- - `=content`: This will make curl URL encode the content and pass that on.
+ - `=content`: URL encode the content and pass that on.
 The initial `=` symbol is not included in the data.

- - `name=content`: This will make curl URL encode the content part and pass that on.
+ - `name=content`: URL encode the content part and pass that on.
 Note that the name part is expected to be URL encoded already.

- - `@filename`: This will make curl load data from the given file (including any newlines), URL encode that data and pass it on in the POST.
+ - `@filename`: load data from the given file (including any newlines), URL encode that data and pass it on in the POST.

- - `name@filename`: This will make curl load data from the given file (including any newlines), URL encode that data and pass it on in the POST.
+ - `name@filename`: load data from the given file (including any newlines), URL encode that data and pass it on in the POST.
 The name part gets an equal sign appended, resulting in `name=urlencoded-file-content`.
 Note that the name is expected to be URL encoded already.

 As an example, you could POST a name to have it encoded by curl: